 Gene explained that rulemaking was to meet a requirement under a stipulated order and is a result of a lawsuit filed by Northwest Environmental Advocates against EPA that challenged EPA’s approval of DEQ’s water quality standards for temperature.

 Andrea provided overview of the rulemaking process and fiscal analysis review.
-She explained that rulemaking requires public comment period as well as fiscal analysis because EQC, DEQ, and the public need to know the fiscal impacts of the rule changes.
-She further explained that NPS and Toxics rulemaking are combined for administrative efficiency.
+She explained that rulemaking requires a public comment period as well as a fiscal analysis because EQC, DEQ, and the public need to know the fiscal impacts of the rule changes.
+She further explained that NPS and Toxics rulemaking are combined for administrative efficiency and are not related actions.
+For this reason, there were two fiscal committees to separately review potential fiscal and economic impacts associated with NPS and Toxics revisions.

 Review of Proposed Rule Language